-- (2) a provider whose license to provide health care has been revoked or suspended by any state licensing agency or who otherwise lost a license or the right to apply for or renew a license for reasons bearing on the individual's or entity's professional competence, professional performance, or financial integrity; - (3) a provider that has been suspended or excluded from participation in any federal or state program involving the provision of health care, including but not limited to medicare, medicaid, and programs of the federal departments of defense and veterans affairs. - (4) a provider that the authority determines has done any of the following: - (a) has submitted or caused to be submitted to the authority bills or requests for payment for items or services furnished when the bills or requests are based on charges or costs in excess of permitted charges or costs, unless the authority finds there is good cause for the bills or requests; - (b) has furnished or caused to be furnished to patients items or services that are substantially in excess of the needs of the patients or of a quality that fails to meet professional recognized standards of health care; and - (c) is a health maintenance organization or other capitated program and has failed substantially to provide medically necessary items and services that are required under [sections 1 through 82, 101, 104, and 105] to be provided to eligible individuals if the failure has adversely affected or has had a substantial likelihood of adversely affecting those individuals; - (5) a provider that did not fully or accurately make any disclosure required to be made under [sections 1 through 82, 101, 104, and 105]; and - (6) a provider that fails to grant the authority access, upon reasonable request of the authority and pursuant to rules adopted by the authority, to enable the authority to do any of the following: - (a) review data and records relating to compliance with conditions for participation and payment; - (b) perform the reviews and surveys required by [sections 1 through 82, 101, 104, and 105]; or - (c) review records, documents, and other data necessary to the performance of the statutory functions of the authority.
+1 bearing on the individual's or entity's professiona competence, professional performance, 10 financial 2 integrity;

+- (3) a provider that has been suspended or excluded from participation in any federal or state program involving the provision of health care, including but not limited to medicare, medicaid, and programs of the federal departments of defense and veterans affairs; - (4) a provider that the department determines has done any of the following: - (a) has submitted or caused to be submitted to the department bills or requests for payment for items or services furnished when the bills or requests are based on charges or costs in excess of permitted charges or costs, unless the department finds there is good cause for the bills or requests; - (b) has furnished or caused to be furnished to patients items or services that are substantially in excess of the needs of the patients or of a quality that fails to meet professionally recognized standards of health care; and - (c) is a health maintenance organization or other capitated program and has failed substantially to provide medically necessary items and services that are required under [sections 1 through 82, 101, 104, and 105] to be provided to eligible individuals if the failure has adversely affected or has had a substantial likelihood of adversely affecting those individuals; - (5) a provider that did not fully or accurately make any disclosure required to be made under [sections 1 through 82, 101, 104, and 105]; and - (6) a provider that fails to grant the department access, upon reasonable request of the department and pursuant to rules adopted by the department, to enable the department to do any of the following: - (a) review data and records relating to compliance with conditions for participation and payment; - (b) perform the reviews and surveys required by [sections 1 through 82, 101, 104, and 105]; or - (c) review records, documents, and other data necessary to the performance of the statutory functions of the department.

 NEW SECTION.
 Section 59.
 Discretionary exclusion of providers.
-The authority may exclude the following providers from participation in any program under [sections 1 through 82, 101, 104, and 105]:
+The department may exclude the following providers from participation in any program under [sections 1 through 82, 101, 104, and 105]: